 (@bigdata) is the chief data scientist at O'Reilly Media, Inc. He has applied business intelligence, data mining, machine learning and statistical analysis in a variety of settings including direct marketing, consumer and market research, targeted advertising, text mining, and financial engineering.
 His background includes stints with an investment management company, internet startups, and financial services.

 is the vice president and general manager of artificial intelligence solutions at Intel.
 Naveen's fascination with computation in synthetic and neural systems began around age 9 when he began learning about circuits that store information and encountered the AI themes prevalent in sci-fi at the time.
 He went on to study electrical engineering and computer science at Duke, but continued to stay in touch with biology by modeling neuromorphic circuits as a senior project.
 After studying computer architecture at Stanford, Naveen spent the next 10 years designing novel processors at Sun Microsystems and Teragen, specialized chips for wireless DSP at Caly Networks, video content delivery at Kealia, Inc., and video compression at W&W Comms.
 After a stint in finance doing algorithmic trading optimization at ITG, Naveen was part of the Qualcomm's neuromorphic research group leading the effort on motor control and doing business development.
-Naveen was the founder and CEO of Nervana (acquired by Intel), which brings together engineering disciplines and neural computational paradigms to evolve the state of the art and make machines smarter.
+Naveen was the co-founder and CEO of Nervana (acquired by Intel), which brings together engineering disciplines and neural computational paradigms to evolve the state of the art and make machines smarter.
 Naveen holds a PhD in neuroscience from Brown, where he studied neural computation and how it relates to neural prosthetics in the lab of John Donoghue.

 has a history of convening conversations that reshape the industry.
 In 1998, he organized the meeting where the term "open source software" was agreed on and helped the business world understand its importance.
 In 2004, with the Web 2.0 Summit, he defined how Web 2.0 represented not only the resurgence of the Web after the dot-com bust, but a new model for the computer industry, based on big data, collective intelligence, and the Internet as a platform.
 In 2009, with the Gov 2.0 Summit, he framed a conversation about the modernization of government technology that has shaped policy and spawned initiatives at the federal, state, and local level and around the world.
 Tim has now turned his attention to the implications of the on-demand economy, AI, and other technologies that are transforming the nature of work and the future shape of the business world.
 He is the founder and CEO of O'Reilly Media and a partner at O'Reilly AlphaTech Ventures (OATV).
 He is also a founder and board member at Maker Media, which was spun out of O'Reilly Media in 2012, and a board member at Code for America, PeerJ, Civis Analytics, and POPVOX.